Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Discussion

-A possible way to use the algebraic approach is inspired by Dalmau et al.'s~\cite{Dalmau:etal:soda2015} ideas for analysing constant-factor {\em polynomial-time} approximation of $\mincsp{\Gamma}$ over finite domains.
+One possible way of exploiting the algebraic approach is inspired by Dalmau, Krokhin, and Manokaran's~\cite{Dalmau:etal:soda2015} ideas for analysing constant-factor {\em polynomial-time} approximability of $\mincsp{\Gamma}$ over finite domains.
 They use the algebraic approach for characterizing $\mincsp{\Gamma}$ for which the basic LP relaxation has ﬁnite integrality gap, and the condition they study is in terms of probability distributions based on certain polymorphisms of $\Gamma$.
-Dalmau et al. demonstrate that this condition sometimes can be used for designing polynomial-time constant-factor approximation algorithms.
+Dalmau, Krokhin, and Manokaran demonstrate that this condition sometimes can be used for designing polynomial-time constant-factor approximation algorithms.
 The connections with constant-factor FPT approximability are unclear but they are certainly worth studying.
 This is encouraged by the fact that the basic LP relaxation (and other relaxations in the Sherali-Adams hierarchy) has been important ingredients in many studies of CSP-based optimization problems~\cite{Dalmau:etal:jcss2018,Kolmogorov:etal:sicomp2017,Thapper:Zivny:jacm2016,Thapper:Zivny:sicomp2017}.
-Dalmau et al. also point out that constant-factor approximation algorithms for MinCSP are closely related to {\em robust approximation}.
+Dalmau, Krokhin, and Man also point out that constant-factor approximation algorithms for MinCSP are closely related to {\em robust approximation}.
 Robust approximation has been studied extensively in the CSP literature~\cite{Barto:Kozik:sicomp2016,dalmau2013robust,Guruswami:Zhou:tc2012,kun2012linear}.
 Given an instance with at most an $\epsilon$-fraction of unsatisfiable constraints, a robust approximation algorithm seeks an assignment satisfying a $(1-g(\epsilon))$-fraction of the constraints, where $g$ satisfies $g(0) = 0$ and $\lim_{\epsilon \rightarrow 0} g(\epsilon) = 0$.
 In particular, CSP$(\Gamma)$ admits a robust algorithm with so-called {\em linear loss}~\cite{dalmau2013robust} if and only if $\mincsp{\Gamma}$ has a constant-factor polynomial-time approximation algorithm.
 Once again, the connections with constant-factor FPT approximability are unclear but highly interesting.